Sunak reveals two new asylum barges and says small boats plan ‘working’

 He also announced that two new large sites will open at Wethersfield and Scampton to accommodate asylum seekers – saying the facilities would take in nearly 3,000 by the autumn.

+Labour accused Mr Sunak of offering himself a “self-congratulatory pat on the back” despite ongoing crossings, while the Lib Dems said the number of failed asylum seekers being returned remained “exceptionally low”.

-Under pressure to fulfil his “stop the boast”, Mr Sunak said his returns deal with Albania was having an impact, leading to 1,800 Albanians being sent back in the past six months.
+Under pressure to fulfil his “stop the boats” pledge, Mr Sunak said his returns deal with Albania was having an impact, leading to 1,800 Albanians being sent back in the past six months.

-The number of Albanians arriving on small boats had fallen by 90 per cent, said the PM – arguing that his crackdown was having a deterrent effect on small boat crossings.
-The trend was “proof that our deterrence strategy can work”, said Mr Sunak.
+The number of Albanians arriving on small boats had fallen by 90 per cent, said Mr Sunak– arguing that his crackdown can have a deterrent effect on small boat crossings.
+The trend was “proof that our deterrence strategy can work”, said the PM.

 However, Home Office research last year found that there was “no evidence” that crackdown policies influence the behaviour of migrants making the journey to the UK.